 The purpose of Cherokee Nation’s Transit program is to provide safe, reliable, and low cost transportation for Native Americans to employment, healthcare, places of higher learning, and other vital areas.

 The Cherokee Nation Transit program began in 2008 with Ki Bois Area Transit System (KATS) to provide tribal employees and the general public with low-cost transportation to employment sources, also known as a “park-n-ride” service, from Stilwell to Tahlequah.
-In 2009,Pelivan Transit came on board to begin the Pryor to Catoosa route and, since then, the program has expanded to include demand responsive services and additional fixed-routes through Muskogee County Transit (MCT) and Cimarron Public Transit.
+In 2009,Pelivan Transit came on board to begin the Pryor to Catoosa route and, since then, the program has expanded to include demand responsive services and additional work-routes through Muskogee County Transit (MCT) and Cimarron Public Transit.

-The Cherokee Nation Transit program includes the following fixed-routes.
+The Cherokee Nation Transit program includes the following work-routes.
 These routes are open to the public for anyone needing transportation to the specified locations within the established timeframes.
 Fares are $1.00 round-trip or 50 cents one way with free Fridays.
 Click on the route to view the schedule.

 Ki Bois Area Transit System (KATS)